Secondary Sales in VC-backed startups: A Quick Primer for Entrepreneurs

 The first time was just after the first VC round I’d ever raised back in 1995. a few friends (who were doctors and such) wanted to get in on the round because our startup was “hot” and “growing”.
 Since the round was already completed, my co founder and I offered to sell them $10k of our shares.
 Today this would be a very small (actually, tiny) secondary transaction.

-Since then, I’ve been on both a buyer of secondaries, usually of late stage companies prior to their IPOs (companies like Facebook, Twitter, Pinterest), as well as a seller of secondary shares of rapidly growing startups I was a co-founder, advisor, or early investor in.
+Since then, I’ve been on both sides — as a buyer of secondaries, usually of late stage companies prior to their IPOs (companies like Facebook, Twitter, Pinterest), as well as a seller of secondary shares of rapidly growing startups I was a co-founder, advisor, or early investor in.

 What follows is a quick primer on secondaries — what they are, why you would want to do one, how you would value secondary shares, and a bit about the benefits and risks of such sales.